[Recent interview with the artist:

 "The job of the artist is always to deepen the mystery."
 (Francis Bacon)

-My colorful, textural pieces on hardboard boxes are created with a mixture of oil & cold wax and often oil sticks, crayon, pastels, acrylics, and, sometimes, a multitude of other materials, including cement, cloth, metal, glue, and wood.
+My colorful, textural pieces on hardboard panels are created with a mixture of oil & cold wax and often oil sticks, crayon, pastels, acrylics, and, sometimes, a multitude of other materials, including cement, cloth, metal, glue, and wood.

 Art has been a passion since boyhood.
 In the late 1960s and 1970s, I created a nationally distributed cartoon strip, penned editorial cartoons, and created a series of politically-focused collages.
 While I have done everything from caricatures to oil portraits throughout these years, my great love has always been abstraction.

 My wife, Emely, also an artist, and I -- with our three dogs -- make our home in southern Arizona.